54JIN/receipt-processor-challenge/README.md

 2. Open up a text editor - visual studio code provided
     * https://code.visualstudio.com
 3. Open up the folder
-4. Install all necesssary npm packages, in the terminal execute the line:
+4. Install all necessary npm packages, in the terminal execute the line:
     * npm i
 5. Once the npm packages are installed and a node module folder is created, to activate the API - in the terminal execute the line:
     * npm run dev